-4. \textit{Estimate the intensity map around the filaments.} The stacked map is composed of filament signals and additional structures distributed spherically around the ends of the pairs.
-By subtracting this stacked map from the spherical profile, the residual map actually is the intensity map around the filaments.
+The fitting function is a third-order (cubic) polynomial modulated by an exponential factor.

-5. \textit{Identify and isolate the filament signal, then evaluate the associated uncertainties.} The residual map reveals a filament-like structure bridging both ends of the pair, with its peak intensity situated at the map's center.
-By isolating the central area of the residual map, we determine the filament signal's mean column density.
-We apply these steps across three projection directions within the simulation and assess the uncertainties in our findings using bootstrapping.
+4. \textit{Extract} the filament signal and estimate its uncertainties. we subtract the fitted profile from the stacked map and obtains a residual map.
+The residual map reveals a filament-like structure bridging both ends of the pair, with its peak intensity situated at the map's center.
+We select a square region centered on the pair, with a side length equal to one-fifth of the pair separation on the residual map.
+The mean column density within this region is taken as the filament signal. \footnote{We have verified that the extracted filament signal is not sensitive to the size of the square region, as the central filament signal in the residual map is relatively smoothly distributed.} We apply these steps across $X$, $Y$, and $Z$ projection directions.
+To estimate uncertainties, we divide the simulation box into subvolumes and perform jackknife resampling by excluding, in turn, pairs whose centers fall within each subvolume.